 Aligning with Government and local transport priorities

-An important aspect to progressing the work is to ensure that the existing preferred network plans are reviewed in light of various new national and local transport priorities and the latest land use plans.
-Since the initial preferred network was identified in 2016, several important strategic documents and policies with a significant bearing on the strategic approach to transport planning have been confirmed or updated.
+An important aspect to progressing the work is to ensure that the existing transport network plans are reviewed in light of various new national and local transport priorities and the latest land use plans.
+Since the initial transport network was identified in 2016, several important strategic documents and policies with a significant bearing on the strategic approach to transport planning have been confirmed or updated.
 These include:

 The project business cases being developed by Te Tupu Ngātahi over the next few years will be developed to support the priorities set out in these documents.
 Te Tupu Ngātahi will work closely with Manawhenua, KiwiRail, and Auckland Council’s land use and structure planning team as they assess options for project corridors to develop an integrated response to growth.